sholmist/sholmist/README.md

 - 👋 Hi, I’m @sara-holmquist
 - 👀 I’m interested in system development with a focus on accessible, responsive web-design
 - 🌱 I’m currently learning system development .NET
+- 👀 I’m interested in making web/mobile applications and learning more as a fullstack .NET developer
+- 🌱 I’m currently learning SASS and React
 - 📫 How to reach me ...

 <!---